christung16/terraform-mso-aci/README.md

 3. terraform init
 4. terraform plan
 5. terraform apply --auto-approve --parallelism=1
+6. Open MSO, click Schema, click template, click "Deploy to Sites" in order to deploy the overlay config to APIC and associate the underlay

+To destroy the lab:
+7. Open MSO, click Schema, there are "..." under the site, click "Undeploy template" in order to deprovision the overlay config from APIC
+8. terraform destroy --auto-approve --parallelism=1 to destroy the both config from APIC and MSO

 ## Configuration

-- Copy terraform.tfvars.usercase1 terraform.tfvars.usercase2 or to terraform.tfvars.
+- Copy terraform.tfvars.usercase1 or terraform.tfvars.usercase2 to terraform.tfvars.
 - Build you own Use case by modifying terraform.tfvars

 ## Usage